Single top quark production as a probe of anomalous $tq\gamma$ and $tqZ$ couplings at the FCC-ee: Analysis strategy

-The kinematic distributions of some of these variables are shown in Figures~\ref{Variables-Distributions}.
-These distributions are corresponding to the signal scenario with anomalous $tq\gamma$ couplings at the center-of-mass energy of 350 GeV.
-For all signal scenarios $tq\gamma$, $tqZ(\gamma^{\mu})$ and $tqZ(\sigma_{\mu\nu})$ the same variables are used while multivariate analyses are different because of different behaviours in shapes of these variables.
-The analyses are performed separately at the center-of-mass energies of 240,350 and 500 GeV.
-It is remarkable that in this analysis, the events with only one b-tagged jet are kept and the total number of jets is free to be two or three.
-These requirements with the preliminary requirement of the presence of only one isolated charged lepton in the final state help suppress the contribution of background events from top pair production.

-The cross sections of the signals $tq\gamma$ and $tqZ(\gamma_{\mu},\sigma_{\mu\nu})$ and the main background $W^{\pm}jj$ after performing the multivariate analysis are presented in Table \ref{cross-section3}.
-As it be seen from the Table \ref{cross-section3}, the background rejection rate varies at different center-of-mass energies.
-For all signal scenarios, the background rejection rates are $\sim 10^{-1}$, $\sim 10^{-2}$ and $\sim 10^{-3}$ at the center-of-mass energies of 240, 350, 500 GeV, respectively.
+The cross sections of the signal and the $W^\pm jj$, $t \bar{t}$ and $Z \ell^\pm \ell^\pm$ background processes after performing the multivariate analysis are presented in Table~\ref{cross-section3}.
+As can be seen from this table, the background rejection rate varies at different center-of-mass energies.
+For all signal scenarios, the background rejection rates after the multivariate analysis technique are $\sim 10^{-1}$, $\sim 10^{-2}$ and $\sim 10^{-3}$ at the center-of-mass energies of 240, 350, 500 GeV, respectively.
 The discriminating power of the input variables are increasing with the center-of-mass energies of the collision.
-When we go to higher energies the overlapping between the signal and background distributions reduces.
-In particular, this happens for the top mass, lepton energy and top quark transverse momentum distributions.
-Larger background suppression is achieved for the $tqZ$ signal with $\sigma_{\mu\nu}$ coupling.
+Going to higher energies the overlapping between the signal and background distributions is reduced.
+In particular, this happens for the top mass, lepton energy and the top quark transverse momentum distributions.
+Larger background suppression is achieved for the $tqZ$ signal with $\sigma_{\mu\nu}$ coupling with respect to the $\gamma_{\mu}$ coupling.
 Since the signal-to-background ratio for all signal scenarios increases with the increment of the center-of-mass energy, more sensitivity is expected at larger energies.